In the process of photosynthesis, which of the following are the ... | Channels for Pearson+

 Multiple Choice

-In the process of photosynthesis, which of the following are the correct products and reactants?
+In the process of photosynthesis, which of the following are the primary reactants?

 A